 Only for the purpose of real estate, the map with all Calgary communities is divided in 8 sections.
 The following links go to any of these 8 sections and show all the communities per section.
 North West, North, North East, East, South East, South, West and City Centre.

 Calgary has almost 200 communities, so there is plenty to discover.
 Why do people choose their community?
 There may be several reasons:

 - Where people work: many like to stay near their workplace to avoid long commutes.

 - Their budget: closer to the core tends to be more expensive.

 - Close to schools for the children.

-To read more about how to choose a Calgary community in which to live, visit Choosing a community in Calgary.
+To read more about how to choose a Calgary community in which to live, visit the guide to finding your ideal community in Calgary.

 Average real estate prices in Calgary

 As for real estate pricing, in general, homes in the inner city are more expensive.
 Real estate further out, into the suburbs, give more square footage per dollar.
 Many Calgary communities offer a mix of single-family homes, townhouses and apartments.
 To see what fits your lifestyle, for now and in the future, you can get familiar with these Calgary home styles.